Michael Mann: 1978–1999: Career breakthrough and acclaim

-2000s
+2001–present

 With his next film, Ali (2001), starring Will Smith, Mann started experimenting with digital cameras.
-For his action thriller film Collateral, which cast Tom Cruise against type by giving him the role of a hitman, Mann shot all of the exterior scenes digitally so that he could achieve more depth and detail during the night scenes while shooting most of the interiors on film stock.
+For his action thriller film Collateral, which was released in 2004, Mann cast Tom Cruise against type by giving him the role of a hitman.
+Mann shot all of the exterior scenes digitally so that he could achieve more depth and detail during the night scenes while shooting most of the interiors on film stock.
 Jamie Foxx was nominated for an Academy Award for his performance in Collateral.
-In 2004, Mann produced The Aviator, based on the life of Howard Hughes, which he had developed with Leonardo DiCaprio.
+Also in 2004, he produced Martin Scorsese's The Aviator, based on the life of Howard Hughes, which he had developed with Leonardo DiCaprio.
 The Aviator was nominated for an Academy Award for Best Picture but lost to Million Dollar Baby.
 After Collateral, Mann directed the film adaptation of Miami Vice which he also executive produced.
-It stars a completely new cast with Colin Farrell as Don Johnson's character Sonny Crockett, and Jamie Foxx filling Philip Michael Thomas' shoes.
+The film starred Colin Farrell as Don Johnson's character James "Sonny" Crockett, and Foxx filling Philip Michael Thomas' shoes as Ricardo Tubbs.